learnk8s/spring-boot-k8s-hpa/README.md

 while true; do sleep 0.5; curl -s http://<minikube ip>:32000/submit; done
 ```

-When the application can't cope with the number of icoming messages, the autoscaler increases the number of pods only every 3 minutes.
+When the application can't cope with the number of incoming messages, the autoscaler increases the number of pods only every 3 minutes.

 You may need to wait three minutes before you can see more pods joining the deployment with: